sherlockfog/sherlockfog/README.md

 	eol           = "\n";
 ```

+## Overview

-The language has block scopes, but each command is matched within a single line.
+The language has block scopes, but each command is only matched within a single line.
 The following commands are defined:

 * `def vnode`: defines a new virtual node called `vnode`.
 This instruction comprises the creation of a network namespace with the same name in one of the hosts of the real host pool and adding it to the topology.

 * `let var value`: defines a syntactic replacement for all bound occurrences of the `{var}` expression to `value` in the current execution context.